igmdarmawiguna/igmdarmawiguna/README.md

 ### 👨‍💻 About Me

-- 🔭 I’m currently working on my Ph.D. in Information Technology with a focus on **Digital Heritage Preservation**.
-- 🌱 I’m developing immersive applications using **AR/VR** to promote and preserve **Indonesian cultural heritage**.
 - 👨‍🏫 I’m a lecturer in Information Systems at Universitas Pendidikan Ganesha, Bali.
+- 👨‍🏫 Lecturer in Information Systems at Universitas Pendidikan Ganesha, Bali.
+- 🔍 Research Interests: Digital Heritage, AR/VR, Data Mining, and Educational Technology.
+- 💡 Founder of **Ganesha Inovasi Teknologi**, a startup focused on AR/VR application development.
-- 📊 I’m a member of the **Data Science Research Group** and organize workshops on **Generative AI for Learning**.
+- 📊 I’m a member of the **Data Science Research Group**.

 ### 🎓 Educational Background